-- ► Where a version of a descriptor scale is available for sign languages through the ECML's ProSign Project, this is indicated with the logo PROSIGN top left. - ► Examples of contexts of use for the new illustrative descriptors for online interaction and for mediation activities, for the public, personal, occupational and educational domains, are given in Appendix 6.
+- Where a version of a descriptor scale is available for sign languages through the ECML's ProSign Project, this is indicated with the logo PROSIGN top right.
+To see the ProSign descriptors for the respective scale please click on the logo. - Examples of contexts of use for the new illustrative descriptors for online interaction and for mediation activities, for the public, personal, occupational and educational domains, are given in Appendix 6.

-The relationship between the CEFR descriptive scheme, the 2001 illustrative descriptors and the updates and additions provided in this volume is shown in Table 3.
+The relationship between the CEFR descriptive scheme, the 2001 illustrative descriptors and the updates and additions provided in this volume is shown in Table 4.
 As can be seen from Table 4, the descriptor scales for reception are presented before those for production, although the latter appear first in the 2001 CEFR text.